johnnywoo/beholder/README.md

 * `host`    — Current hostname.
 * `env`     — Environment variable value: `set $path env PATH`.
 * `dump`    — Generates a dump payload with all fields of the message.
-* `json`    — Generates a JSON string with all fields of the message.
+* `json`    — Generates a JSON string with message fields.
+See below.
-               Alternatively you may specify which fields to include:
-               `set $payload json $field $field2`.
 * `prefix-with-length`  — Prefixes payload with its length in bytes (for syslog over TCP, see RFC5425 "4.3.
 Sending Data").